coq/coq/doc/sphinx/proof-engine/ltac.rst

 About the cardinality of the set of natural numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first example which shows how to use pattern matching over the
+The first example shows how to use pattern matching over the
-proof context is a proof of the fact that natural numbers have more
+proof context to prove that natural numbers have more
 than two elements.
 This can be done as follows:

 .. coqtop:: in reset